Walt Disney World in 2014

 There’s no guarantee Disney will offer the Disney Dining Plan for free in 2014.

-If it does, based on past dates, Disney will most likely offer more free dining in 2014 from later August 2013 through much of September, and announce it in the late spring or early summer of 2014.
+If it does, based on past dates, Disney will most likely offer more free dining in 2014 for much of September, and announce it in the late spring or early summer of 2014.

 BEST WEEKS TO VISIT DISNEY WORLD IN 2014